The capacity system of record

 My Time — auto-drafted from your day Private by default

 The picture you used to ask a spreadsheet for.
-Live.
+Live, and finally real.

-• Capacity heatmap.
-Every worker and agent — over, under, allocated.
+• Capacity heatmaps.
+Every worker and agent — over, under, or well allocated.

-• Scenario planner.
-Move people across initiatives, see cost shift before you sign off.
+• Portfolio scenarios.
+Move people and agents across initiatives, see cost shift before you sign off.

 app.tymrlogic.com / cost-utilization